crate/cratedb-guide/docs/integrate/pandas/tutorial-jupyter.md

 (pandas-tutorial-jupyter)=
-# Automating financial data collection and storage in CrateDB with Python and pandas
+# Process financial data using CrateDB, Jupyter, and pandas

 :::{article-info}
 ---